Camp Rock 3

-Camp Rock 3 is an upcoming American musical television film directed by Veronica Rodriguez and written by Eydie Faye, serving as a sequel to Camp Rock (2008) and Camp Rock 2: The Final Jam (2010).
-The Jonas Brothers and Maria Canals-Barrera reprise their roles from the previous films, starring alongside Sherry Cola, Liamani Segura, and Malachi Barton.
+Camp Rock 3 is a 2026 American musical television film directed by Veronica Rodriguez and written by Eydie Faye, serving as a legacy sequel to Camp Rock (2008) and Camp Rock 2: The Final Jam (2010).
+The Jonas Brothers, Maria Canals-Barrera, and Demi Lovato reprise their roles from the previous films, starring alongside Sherry Cola, Liamani Segura, and Malachi Barton.
+It premiered on Disney Channel on August 13, 2026, and was released on Disney+ on August 14, 2026.